tshauck/msn-kit/README.md

 ```

 Yours may look different depending on the version that was installed vs the
 last time this README was updated 😄.
+You'll also likely want to place `mm` is a
+location that is on your `PATH`.

 ## Installation